ONEARMY/academy/docs/collect.md

 ![All Tools](assets/collect/alltools.svg)

 For people in our community we’re developed:
-- A starter-kit: if you’re interested in becoming a collection point this will give you everything you need to get started
+- A <b>starter-kit:</b> if you’re interested in becoming a collection point this will give you everything you need to get started
-- A platform to connect everyone in the community.
+- A <b>platform</b> to connect everyone in the community.
 You can use the map to find local workspaces, or the How-To tool to learn about other collection strategies from around the world
-- Posters for your workspace or for your community to help spread the word
+- <b>Posters</b> for your workspace or for your community to help spread the word
-- A tool to weigh how much plastic you process, so we can add it up and see the impact of the Precious Plastic Universe
+- A <b>tool to weigh</b> how much plastic you process, so we can add it up and see the impact of the Precious Plastic Universe